 - Land Easements Easements on private lands would need to be secured by the SLOs for alternative modifications. - O&M Agreements would be developed with the SLOs for each site.
-The new O&M Agreement would be signed before the Project Agreement is signed. - Water/natural resource/real property rights would need to be secured by the SLO for alternative measures. - An agreement would need to be established for water savings used for in-stream benefits in the Virgin River from the Hurricane Water Efficiency alternative measures.
+The new O&M Agreement would be signed before the Project Agreement is signed. - Water/natural resource/real property rights would need to be secured by the SLO for alternative measures. - An agreement would need to be established for water savings used for in-stream benefits in the Virgin River from the Hurricane Water Efficiency alternative measures, in coordination with SLOs, the Virgin River Group, and the Utah Division of Wildlife Resources.